The rights of British citizens in the Netherlands after Brexit in case of a no-deal

 After 5 years of legal residence in the Netherlands, you can apply for a permanent residence permit.

 IND will automatically change your EU permanent residence permit into a national permanent residence permit after the transition period.
 You do not need to file an application or pay any fees.
-IND will inform you as soon as your national permanent residence permit is ready for collection.
+IND will sent you an invitation letter to inform you when your national permanent residence permit is ready for collection.

 You don’t need to do anything.
 Brexit will have no impact on your right of residence.
 Your residence document is valid for 5 years.
 You can apply for a new permanent residence document before (or even after) the expiration date.

-You are a British citizen or family member of a British citizen and hold another EU-nationality
+You are a British citizen or family member of a British citizen and also hold EU/EER or Swiss nationality

 There are no changes for you.
-You will keep your right of residence as an EU-citizen after Brexit if you continue to meet the requirements laid down in EU law.
+You will keep your right of residence as an EU/EEA or Swiss citizen after Brexit if you continue to meet the requirements laid down in EU law.
 You do not need to apply for a national residence permit.